 Chapel Hill has a terrific scientific environment, and it's a really nice place to live .
 We've got an exceptionally strong cytoskeletal dynamics community and a growing C. elegans community.
-The lab is well equipped for standard techniques and especially well equipped for microscopy, with plenty of access to live fluorescence imaging microscopes (including two spinning disk confocals in the lab) .
+The lab is well equipped for standard techniques and especially well equipped for microscopy, with plenty of access to live fluorescence imaging microscopes (including two spinning disk confocals in the lab, one set up for TIRF as well) .
 People in the lab generally work more independently than in typical cell, molecular, and development labs, resulting in a lab environment that is diverse, interactive, intellectually stimulating, productive and fun.

 A postdoc position is currently available.
 If you are considering applying, please contact Bob as early as possible to begin discussing your ideas for projects.
-Postdocs in the lab usually steer their own independent projects, although in a lively and interactive atmosphere, with frequent input from Bob, from the whole lab, and from the wider local community.
-Projects that further develop current lines of work in the lab are suitable, but so are projects that address completely unrelated questions–so long as you'd be well-equipped here for what you'd like to pursue.
+Postdocs in the lab usually steer their own independent projects, although in a lively and interactive atmosphere, with frequent and active input from Bob, from the whole lab, and from the wider local community.
+Projects that further develop current lines of work in the lab are suitable, but so are projects that address completely unrelated questions — so long as you'd be well-equipped here for what you'd like to pursue.

 Grad school applicants